nmacedo/MSV/Systems/FM2CF/README.md

 ### FM2CFs
 The [fm2cfs.qvtr](Resources/fm2cfs.qvtr) transformation is a (very) simplified SPL scenario between a feature model and 2 system configurations.

-The Alloy models demonstrate a solver-based apprach to multidirectional transformations.

-#### Overview
 Every mandatory feature on the feature model must be present in the configurations, while every feature selected in the configuration must belong to the feature model.

+The provided Alloy models provide an encoding of the class diagram and database schemes and of the QVT-r transformation, demonstrating a solver-based approach to multidirectional transformations.
+An instantiation for a particular transformation example, described below, is also provided.

 #### Meta-models
 | [FM.ecore](Resources/FM.ecore) for feature models | [CF.ecore](Resources/CF.ecore) for the first configuration | [CF.ecore](Resources/CF.ecore) for the second configuration |